-3. CAD MODELING
+3. CAD MODELING OF SOLAR VEHICLE STRUCTURE

-3.1 Introduction to CAD Modeling
+3.1 INTRODUCTION TO CAD MODELING

 CAD Modeling of any project is one of the most time consuming process.
 One cannot shoot directly from the form sketches to Finite Element Model.
 CAD Modeling is the base of any project.
 Finite Element software will consider shapes, whatever is made in CAD model.
 Although most of the CAD Modeling software have capabilities of analysis to some extent and most of Finite Element software have capabilities of generating a CAD model directly for the purpose of analysis, but their off domain capabilities are not sufficient for large and complicated models which include many typical shapes of the product.
 CAD modeling software is dedicated for the specialized job of 3D-modeling.
 From the sketcher to the rendering skills, all is to do by the single specialized software.
 The model of the solar vehicle structures also includes many complicated parts, which are difficult to make by any of other CAD modeling as well as Finite Element software.
-CAD modeling of the complete solar vehicle structure is performed by using CATIA V5 software.
+CAD modeling of the complete solar vehicle structure is performed by using CATIA V5 R17 software.
 CATIA is having special tools in generating surface design to construct typical surfaces, which are later converted into solid models.
 Solid model of all parts of the structures are then assembled to make a complete structure.
 The process of assembly is very much analogous to general process of fabricating structures while real production.
 The CATIA design modulation software not only permits the CAD modeling but also the drafting feature which enables us to view the sectioned and oblique projections of the assembly.
 Drafting feature also enables to specify the different dimensioning technique on a 2D planer view.
 This feature shows the commercial application and advantage of CATIA as compared to other CAD modeling softwares.CAD model of our problem consist of different parts which are assembled together in assembly design to make a complete model of solar vehicle chassis out of all parts, some parts are similar in shape & size.
-The CAD model of a solar vehicle structure use for analysis is shown in Fig:-1 the CAD model has been prepared from various 2D drawings.

-3.2 Part Modeling
+3.2 PART MODELING

 Part modeling is the basic tool used by CAE Engineers in CATIA.
 Actually designing a part from scratch will require designing a sketch.
 Sketching profile is performed in the sketcher workbench, which is fully integrated in to part design.
 The sketcher workbench then provides a large number of tools allowing you to sketch the profile you need.
 Part modeling of anybody comprises of different techniques such as profile generation, padding, grooving, multi padding, pocketing, chamfering, filleting, shaft, angular pattern and material addition including many more advanced tools for different requirements.
-Part model of a component used in the assembly of solar vehicle is shown in the Fig:-1 below.
+Part model of a component used in the assembly of solar vehicle is shown in the Fig. 3.2.1 below.

-Fig:-1 Line view of chassis or roll cage
+Fig:-3.2.1 Line view of chassis or roll cage